 Award and Recognition

-An individual awardee will receive $1,000, a team will receive $2,000, and a division or program will receive $3,000.
-Additionally, each awardee(s) will have their name(s) inscribed on a plaque that will be prominently displayed in the Office of the President.
+Recipient will have their name(s) inscribed on a plaque that will be prominently displayed in the Office of Diversity and Inclusion.

 Recipients are announced and presented during the Black History Month Celebration.

 - Name of the person(s) you are nominating